codeforequity-at/botium-coach/src/domainIdentifier/README.md

 2. **Standard Questions Phase**: The agent asks predefined standard questions to establish basic domain information.

 3. **Confidence Assessment**: After every 3 questions (or at the end of standard questions), the agent uses the LLM to assess confidence in identified domains.
+If the LLM fails, a keyword-based domain inferencing system takes over.

 4. **Dynamic Exploration Phase**: The agent generates contextually aware follow-up questions based on previous responses, targeting areas that need clarification.
+If question generation fails, it falls back to a pre-defined set of domain-agnostic questions.

 5. **Early Stopping**: If all primary domains reach the confidence threshold, the conversation can stop early.

 6. **Final Assessment**: The agent performs a final domain confidence assessment on the complete transcript.

+## Error Handling and Resilience

+The module includes several mechanisms to ensure reliable operation:

+- **LLM Response Validation**: Thorough validation and parsing of LLM JSON responses
+- **Multiple Retry Attempts**: Up to 3 retry attempts for LLM calls before falling back
+- **Detailed Logging**: Comprehensive logging of errors and fallback actions when verbose mode is enabled
+- **Domain Inference Fallback**: If LLM assessment fails, domains are inferred from keyword frequency in the transcript
+- **Empty Response Handling**: Graceful handling of empty or invalid responses from both the LLM and the chatbot

 ## Example